SachinRawatLearning/SecureCoding/README.md

         - Lock main branch and accept new code only through pull requests
         - Pull Requests Reviews
         - Different Deployment Resource

+Avoid Writing Insecure Code :

+    - Insecure Code

+        - Untrusted Input
+            - HTML form values
+            - URL parameters
+            - HTTP Cookies, headers or bodies
+            - Data from databases or configuration files
+            - Validation should be there

+        - Vulnerability
+            - an actual instance of weakness

+        - Payload
+            - Fuzzing : Generating and sending data
+            - Attack strings or exploits